 Area of Observation: There are two (2) staff members utilizing .60 FTEs to accomplish Transportation Disadvantaged (TD) issues.
 Local funds and Federal funds are used to support TD tasks.
 MetroPlan Orlando uses the newspaper, internet, and board postings as public information efforts.
 During the contract period, MetroPlan had four (4) subcommittees: Evaluation, By-Laws, CTC Nomination, and Grievance.
 Only the Grievance Subcommittee held a meeting.

 Recommendation: None.
+Timeline for Compliance: N/A

 D. Inventory of Local Transportation Services

 Area of Observation: MetroPlan has a current inventory of local transportation service providers.
 This list is updated annually.